Renew existing TLS certificates

 - Malicious attackers can use machines to act as legitimate machines and intercept your data and communications, particularly if those instances are on the internet and not behind a firewall

-If you use the Splunk Assist service, the Certificate Assist component provides a list of all of the certificates that it knows about and when they are due to expire.
+If you use the Splunk Assist service to monitor your Splunk Enterprise deployment, the Certificate Assist component provides a list of all of the certificates that it knows about and when they are due to expire.
 Splunk platform instances whose certificates expire within a month trigger a Warning status and instances whose certificates expire within a week trigger a Critical status.

 How to renew TLS certificates

 The process of renewing a certificate is the same as creating a new one.

 - You can get a signed certificate from a third party.
 See How to obtain certificates from a third party for inter-Splunk communication.

 - Or, you can generate and sign your own.
 See How to create and sign your own TLS certificates.

 - Prepare the certificates for use on the Splunk platform.
 See How to prepare TLS certificates for use with the Splunk platform.

 - Install the certificates on each instance, replacing the old certificates.
 Where you install the certificates depends on your existing certificate configuration.
 To replace the existing certificates, the new certificates must have the same file names.